 “We’re asking the people going into the lab to document what they’re doing and take pictures of each other.
 It’s important to remember this unprecedented time.
 Someday we will

 probably find it difficult to imagine that we worked like this and managed so much.
-Of course, they have a lot of work to accomplish, but I think it's also nice, too, for them that they realize that we are with them, and that we want to see how it was to work in the lab under these circumstances.”
+Of course, they have a lot of work to accomplish, but I think it's also nice, too, for them that they realise that we are with them, and that we want to see how it was to work in the lab under these circumstances.”

 Tell us more about your role in developing this vaccine.

-“So, my organization is now responsible for the initial design of our vaccine.
+“So, my organisation is now responsible for the initial design of our vaccine.
 Our scientists started to look at the coronavirus sequence in January.
 We already have a glimpse of how it’s going to perform in several animal models, and I’m working with another team on how we are going to take this research and use it to vaccinate people.
 We are planning to do our first human shots as part of a trial in the beginning of September.

 “There are a lot of things running in parallel.
 I'm doing the oversight of all this.
 I'm the link between what we are doing in lab discovery now, and how we are going to translate that to the studies that we want to do looking into our vaccine's effect on humans.”